eliseogit/notifbot/README.md

 **NOTES**:
 - Programmed in Python
 - A Google Accounts are required for the sender
-- There are comments inside the code explaining most functions and inputs needed.
+- There are comments inside the code explaining most functions and inputs needed

 Pros:
 - Versatile code